Skeletons

 .

-These skeletons tie their dislodged bones together to form their own version of the Belmont boomerang.
-When they throw the crossed bones onto the ground, they'll begin rebounding around the room repeatedly until destroyed.
-While you're dodging one bone formation, Jack will begin throwing more to keep you busy.
+These skeletons tie together dislodged bones to form their own version of the Belmont boomerang.
+When they thrown onto the ground, they crossed bones begin rebounding about the room endlessly until destroyed.
+While you deal with one such projectile, Jack will begin tossing out more to keep you ever-busy.
 Stronger versions can throw speedier, bouncier bones.

 .